Who Was Your First Career Gamechanger?

 As if I had a rendezvous with destiny.

 In front of me stood a tall, elegant building in the Beaux-arts manner with pillared architecture and handsome casement windows> It overlooked a background of old trees lining St Presby’s nursery school across the street.
 The rain-dampened limestone facade was dark gray, creating an illusion of a London street near Whitehall, which was appropriate as a palimpsest of British Prime Minister Harold Macmillan’s name could be discerned above the entrance.
 He published Margaret Mitchell’s “Gone With The Wind,” making him the most successful publisher in America during his tenure.
 That was huge in 1936.
-Nearly sixty years later, the current occupant had greater ambitions.
+Nearly sixty years later, the current occupant had grander ambitions.

 And I was about to become a part of them.